Vince Wilfork: Houston Texans

 On March 16, 2015, Wilfork signed a two-year deal with the Houston Texans.
 He started all 16 games in 2015 at the nose tackle position making 22 tackles.
 In his two seasons in Houston, he totaled 43 tackles, helping the Texans win back-to-back AFC South titles.

 Retirement

 On August 9, 2017, Wilfork held a press conference to announce his retirement, along with signing a one-day contract to retire with the Patriots.

-During the 2018 season, the Patriots honored Wilfork by naming him honorary captain for the AFC Championship game and he presented the Lamar Hunt Trophy after the Patriots beat Kansas City Chiefs.
+During the 2018 season, the Patriots honored Wilfork by naming him honorary captain for the AFC Championship game and he presented the Lamar Hunt Trophy after the Patriots beat the Kansas City Chiefs.
 After the Super Bowl LIII win, Wilfork carried the Lombardi Trophy along with Emmitt Smith and Joe Namath to the presentation stage.